mickaelbaron/revealasciinema/README.md

 # [Reveal.js](https://revealjs.com/) + [Asciinema player](https://github.com/asciinema/asciinema)

+**Important: the problem described in this repository is solved from Asciinema 3.3.**.

 [Reveal.js](https://revealjs.com/) is an HTML presentation framework and [asciinema player](https://github.com/asciinema/asciinema-player) is a web player for terminal sessions (recorded with [asciinema](https://github.com/asciinema/asciinema)).
 If you want to use both [Reveal.js](https://revealjs.com/) and [asciinema player](https://github.com/asciinema/asciinema-player) you may encounter display problems.

 This problem is described as follows.
 Sometimes we can have three [asciinema](https://github.com/asciinema/asciinema) sessions which displayed, sometimes four, sometimes one.
 To solve the problem, we need to refresh the web browser on the current [Reveal.js](https://revealjs.com/) slide where the [asciinema](https://github.com/asciinema/asciinema) session is hidden.
 Hidden [asciinema players](https://github.com/asciinema/asciinema-player) are created, but the size is null.